 Programming and operation

 Best way to connect BD3 brake interface with DC1 dynamometer controller is via CAN-BUS.
 Twisted pair cable must be used.
 120Ohm terminating resistor must be placed on bus ends.
-On the DC1 end, built in resistor can be used.
-For more information refer to Wikipedia page on CAN bus.
+On the DC1 end, a built-in resistor can be used.
+For more information, refer to Wikipedia page on CAN bus.

 Example CAN bus setup for BD3 require: